sethgoldin/install-davinci-resolve-centos/README.md

 ## Choosing a major release of CentOS

 Resolve 16.1.2 works great on both CentOS 7.7 and 8.1, but each has its costs and benefits.
+Carefully consider what you need for your system before deciding which [major](https://access.redhat.com/solutions/401413) release to install.

 ### CentOS 7.7
 Benefits:
 - This is the most stable and best-supported platform:
 	- Third-party repositories are mature, with an established ecosystem, filled with many packages and good documentation
 	- [End-of-life is June 30, 2024](https://wiki.centos.org/FAQ/General#What_is_the_support_.27.27end_of_life.27.27_for_each_CentOS_release.3F).
 This is inherited from the [end of Maintenance Support 2 of RHEL 7](https://access.redhat.com/support/policy/updates/errata).

 Costs:
 - GNOME 2 is the default desktop environment, and it's quite old
 - Many packages can be quite old, so getting more up-to-date packages may depend on [third-party repositories](https://wiki.centos.org/AdditionalResources/Repositories)